fatiando/2023-kegs/README.md

 ## About the speaker

-Santiago Soler is an Argentinean Physicist and PhD in Geophysics.
+Santiago Soler is an Argentinian Physicist and PhD in Geophysics.
 His research is centered on the application of potential fields to geophysical problems, and mainly focused on the development of new methodologies for processing and modelling gravity and magnetic fields.